Sams Creek (New Zealand)

 Sams Creek, previously known as Rogers Creek or incorrectly as Roger Creek, is a stream in Golden Bay / Mohua in the Tasman District of New Zealand.
 Since 1974, the creek has had prominence due to gold mining proposals, and the area around Sams Creek was subsequently not included in Kahurangi National Park when it was formed in 1996.

 Location

 Sams Creek is located on the south side of the Lockett Range.
 The lower reaches of the waterway are located on land that belongs to North-west Nelson Forest Park, with the land classed as conservation park under the Conservation Act 1987.
 The upper reaches are located in Sams Creek conservation area, with the land classed as "specially protected area".

 Where Sams Creek originates, the Kill Devil Track follows the ridgeline of the Lockett Range.
 The track is located just outside of the boundary of Kahurangi National Park.
 A major tributary is Sams Creek Middle Branch.
-Sams Creek crosses the Cobb Road under a bridge just before flowing into the Tākaka River.
+Sams Creek crosses the Cobb Road under a 46 feet bridge just before flowing into the Tākaka River.